Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/README.md

 # Code
-A common folder to share code for the 3.
-ONF MWTN PoC.
+A common folder to share code for the 4th ONF Wireless PoC.

 According to the software architecture ODL internal applications are stored in folder "apps" (applications), while the ODL DLUX client applications are stored in folder "ux" (user experience).